Assessing Your Mobile Internet Needs

 This guide will help you understand the considerations to keep in mind when deciding what equipment and plans you need to best meet your needs.

-It might consist of multiple cellular carriers, signal enhancing gear, WiFi equipment and perhaps even satellite.
-And the costs can add up, as can the complexity.
+It might consist of multiple cellular carriers, signal enhancing gear, Wi-Fi equipment, and perhaps even satellite.
+The costs can add up, as can the complexity.

 Considerations of Your Needs

 Your ideal arsenal is going to be very personalized and dependent upon several factors.
 This guide goes over the considerations you need to understand before building your shopping list.

 How important is internet access to you?

-Do you NEED to be online certain hours of the day to work or attend classes?
-Are you addicted to social media, streaming video or playing online games?
+Do you NEED to be online at certain hours of the day to work or attend classes?
+Are you addicted to social media, streaming videos, or playing online games?

-Or will your mobile internet access needs be more flexible?
+Or are your mobile internet access needs more flexible?

 If you won't get the shakes (or lose your job) if you can't get online today (or heck, even this week), then you might not need many options onboard.